Gold Auction Process

 Process for auction of gold jewellery

-When a debt remains unpaid and overdue beyond a specific time frame, it is classified as a Non-Performing Asset (NPA).
+When a loan remains unpaid beyond the stipulated repayment period in accordance with applicable regulatory norms, it may be classified as a Non-Performing Asset (NPA).

 Rules for gold loan auctions